 - Read the Code of Ethics

 Commitment to common goals and beliefs

-Members of the Queensland Greens will have a commitment to the Queensland Greens, its Constitution, policies, and the four fundamental principles, which are:
+We, the members of the Queensland Greens commit to support the Queensland Greens, to uphold our Constitution, policies, and four fundamental principles:

 - ecological sustainability